Our Appointment System

 Why do receptionists ask patients why they are seeking an appointment?

-The GP Partners ask reception staff to always try to obtain information about the reason(s) for needing an appointment so the call can be triaged correctly.
-This is not just to ascertain which clinician an appointment should be booked with, but also to establish the urgency of the appointment.
+The GP Partners ask reception staff to always try to obtain information about the reason(s) for needing an appointment so the GP can ascertain which clinician an appointment should be booked with and also establish the urgency of the appointment.

 In addition to the GPs working at the surgery and the trainees detailed above, we also have: